 The apple is 150 gm.
 Most of us do not eat the 28 gm core is not eaten so its weight does not count.

 The chicken is simply baked or grilled usually.
 This time it was baked and spices added for flavor.
 The spices this time were garlic, paprika, black pepper, turmeric and onion.
 It was baked for 45 minutes with a batch of other strips to supply the week's lunches.
 The strips are frozen until needed.
 One is taken out of the freezer to sit in the refrigerator until it is warmed for the meal the next day.

 You can supply your dairy intake from milk, or you can obtain it from yogurt instead.
 A glass of milk adds 370 mg potassium with 100 mg sodium, and 3 1/2 oz of yogurt adds 200 mg potassium with 60 mg sodium.
 The higher amount of potassium from milk is because the milk is 240 grams and the yogurt is only 100 grams.

 The potassium count is 1578 mg and the sodium count only 12 mg for the meal.
 The time to prepare the lunch is only 4 minutes, but the baking of the chicken was done earlier in the week.
 If the meat is prepared at the time of the meal, it will add quite a bit more time.

 Combining the potassium and sodium amounts from last week's breakfast, the total for the first two meals is 3442 mg potassium and 372 mg of sodium.
 We need only 1300 more mg of potassium to reach the magic 4700 mg, and less than 1100 mg of sodium to stay under 1500 mg sodium.

-You may notice that the portions shown in the photo have larger amounts of veggies and fruits than in the previous discussion of portions.
+The size of the portions you use will be different than discussed in the previous discussion of portions.
 That discussion was to give a rough starting point.
-The exact portions you will settle on over time depend on your weight and other nutritional goals.
+The exact portions you will settle on over time depend on your weight goals, and other nutritional goals.
 These portions keep me stable, but may be different for you.